Michal-Chait/jokes.1h.rb/xbar-jokes-plugin/readme.md

 # xbar-jokes-plugin

-A simple zruby scropt to display jokes for the macOS application.
+A simple ruby script to display jokes for the macOS application.

 ## Installation